Weebly Review: How Does This Website Builder Perform? We Found Out.

-The downside to Weebly is that the plans, both free and the paid but lower-budget options, are fairly limited.
-To get what we think is a good experience for most users, you'll need to upgrade to the mid-range plan at least.
-This isn't strictly a problem, but it's something to be aware of when you're comparing Weebly against its competitors.
+The downside to Weebly is that the plans, both free and the low-budget options, are fairly limited.
+To get what we think is a good experience for most users, you’ll need to upgrade to the mid-range plan.
+This isn’t necessarily a problem, but it’s something to be aware of when you’re comparing Weebly against its competitors.

-Founded in 2007, San Francisco-based Weebly is a cloud-based website and e-commerce builder foudned on the premise that “anyone should have the tools to take their business from idea to launch to growth.”
+Founded in 2007, San Francisco-based Weebly is a cloud-based website and e-commerce builder founded on the premise that “anyone should have the tools to take their business from idea to launch to growth.”

 The website builder itself is the most important feature of Weebly, so let’s start there.